San Mateo County moves to orange tier

 San Mateo County qualified for the tier change by maintaining an adjusted care rate below four new cases per 100,000 residents and a positivity rate below 5% for the whole county for two consecutive weeks.

 Before moving into the next least restrictive tier, the county will have to remain in the orange tier for three consecutive weeks.
-It will also have to meet the next tiers metric for two consecutive weeks which it has yet to do.
+It will also have to meet the next tier’s metrics for two consecutive weeks.

+Having been in the orange tier once before last October, a winter holiday surge in cases forced the entire state under a second shelter-in-place order.
+Now back in the orange, Callagy and Canepa both said they felt the vaccine rollout could prevent the region from slipping back again.

+State leadership has also recently begun publicly discussing potentially adding a green tier to the color-coded reopening system.
+The tier would greatly reduce restrictions in well-performing counties though not all restrictions would be lifted.

 (0) comments